Max Weber: The vocation lectures

-Towards the end of his life, Weber gave two lectures, "Science as a Vocation" and "Politics as a Vocation", at the Ludwig Maximilian University of Munich on the subjects of the scientific and political vocations.
+Towards the end of his life, Weber gave two lectures, "Science as a Vocation" and "Politics as a Vocation", at LMU Munich on the subjects of the scientific and political vocations.
 The Free Student Youth, a left-liberal student organisation, had their spokesperson, Immanuel Birnbaum, invite him to give the lectures.
 In "Science as a Vocation", he argued that a scholar needed to possess an inner calling.
-Weber thought that only a particular type of person was able to have an academic career, stating that the path forward in scholarship required the scholar to be methodical in their research and understand that they might not succeed.
+Weber thought that only a particular type of person could be an academic, stating that the path forward in scholarship required the scholar to be methodical in their research and understand that they might not succeed.
 Specialisation was also an aspect of modern scholarship that a scholar needed to engage in.
 Disenchantment and intellectual rationalisation were major aspects of his commentary on the scholar's role in modernity.
-These processes resulted in scholarship's value being questioned.
+They resulted in scholarship's value being questioned.
 Weber argued that scholarship could provide certainty through its starting presumptions, despite its inability to give absolute answers.
 Meanwhile, "Politics as a Vocation" commented on the subject of politics.
 Weber was responding to the early Weimar Republic's political instability.
 He argued that politicians had passion, judgement, and responsibility.
 There was also a division between conviction and responsibility.
 While these two concepts were sharply divided, it was possible for single individual – particularly the ideal politician – to possess both of them.
 He also divided legitimate authority into the three categories of traditional, charismatic, and rational-legal authority.
 Towards the lecture's end, he described politics as "a slow, powerful drilling through hard boards".
 Ultimately, Weber thought that the political issues of his day required consistent effort to resolve, rather than the quick solutions that the students preferred.